May 20, 2023 City Council Minutes

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-It was moved by Roskoski to amend the original motion to remove the Napa Auto Parts bills from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the motion, to remove the Parts City/Champion Auto bills in the amount of $1,400.00, Pomp’s Tire in the amount of $1600.00 and Floor to Ceiling in the amount of $4900.00, from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: